Code-Institute-Submissions/getMyTattoo/README.md

 The register page has an image on the background of a bearded tattooed man that looks in the direction of the form.
 The form has two fields: username (that accept letters from the Latin alphabet and numbers) and password (with a length between 5 and 20 char).
-A small text under the section has a link to the log in page for those users that already have an account.
+A small text under the section has a link to the login page for those users that already have an account.

 ![Register Mockup](static/documents/imagery/registerMockup.png)

 ### Log In - only for tattoo artists

-This page repeats the same structure of the register page.
+This page repeats the same structure as the register page.
 If a user writes a wrong username or a wrong password, a message tells that there is some mistake.